CarnegieHall/linked-data/README.md

       - Works (musical and non-musical)
       - Performers

 Interested in the **CH LOD data model, namespaces, URI schemas, vocabularies, and ontologies**?
-Check out CH's in-depth data structure and schema documentation [link] in this repository.
+Check out CH's in-depth [data structure and schema documentation](/data-structure.md) in this repository.

 ### Potential Future Work